caspark/github-graphql-api-test/caspark/mutation-test/README.md

 * 15m reading and experimenting to understand how graphql is encoded on the wire, split across understanding how to query, how to mutate, how to specify variables and how to check for errors
 * 20m generic writing/refactoring/debugging Python code: futzing with the http library, remembering how to drop to a shell, get envvars, etc

-I intentionally did not spend much time reading Github's documentation unless I got stuck (as I wanted to be in the mindset of the impatient developer), and likewise intentionally did not try to use any pre-existing libraries for GraphQL.
+I intentionally did not spend much time reading Github's documentation unless I got stuck (as I wanted to be in the mindset of the impatient developer), and likewise intentionally did not try to use any pre-existing Python libraries for GraphQL.

 Takeaways
 ---------